ngp66/Two-level-systems-with-PDMs/README.md

 # Two-level-systems-with-PDMs

-This project explores the evolution of two level systems (TLS) with permanent dipole moments (PDM) in electric fields enhanced by spherical nanoparticles.
+This project explores the evolution of two level systems (TLS) with permanent dipole moments (PDM) in electric fields enhanced by spherical nanoparticles with the aim to achieve a coherent response.
+To achieve that, the field decay rates and enhancement by spherical nanoparticles are calculated by following the Mie scattering formalism.
+The evolution of the TLS populations for systems positioned near the hotspots of the nanosphere is determined by using the Lindblad Master equation and a coherent response is found for parameters where the rabi frequency becomes nearly constant for certain position ranges.

 ### Refractive index data: